top of page

 • Spending Time: This is time one spends on activities, which can include recreational activities and working

-For this lesson, we will particularly focus on consumer spending, and how this affects one's daily life.
-Here are the pros and cons of consumer spending.
+In this lesson, we will particularly focus on consumer spending, and how this affects one's daily life.
+Here are the pros to adequate spending and cons to excessive spending.

 proscons_edited.png